Decree on Islamic Defenders Front: Call for disbandment

 Calls to disband the Islamic Defenders Front (FPI) began in June 2000, after FPI members attacked the National Commission on Human Rights headquarters.
 The agency had been investigating the Indonesian Army's former General Wiranto's involvement in various human rights violations during the May 1998 riots and the Indonesian occupation of East Timor.
 Although the FPI was established by hard-line Islamic scholars, they supported right-wing elements in politics and the military, which supported former president Suharto and tried to prevent this from coming to light.

 Over the years, the increased vigilantism of the FPI worried the public and caused unrest for many Indonesians.
 There have been demands by Indonesians, mainly mainstream Muslims, other religious organizations, political communities and ethnic groups, for the FPI to be disbanded or banned.
 In the aftermath of the Monas Incident, the moderate Islamic organization, Nadhlatul Ulama, and its wings sent an open letter to Indonesia's then-president, Susilo Bambang Yudhoyono (SBY), calling on the government to take action against the FPI by disbanding it and any of its factions.
-Former president Abdurrahman Wahid, in the aftermath of that incident, voiced his support for disbanding the FPI after visiting the victims of its attack, saying he disagreed with is use of violence and its threats against national security and safety.
+Former president Abdurrahman Wahid, in the aftermath of that incident, voiced his support for disbanding the FPI after visiting the victims of its attack, saying he disagreed with its use of violence and its threats against national security and safety.
 However, he said law enforcement agencies had not disbanded the FPI because it was "supported by law enforcement".

 A collaborative study undertaken by Arizona State University Tempe, the Singapore Institute of Management, Sunan Kalijaga State Islamic University, and Manado State Islamic College, published in 2013, found that there was collusion between the government and factions of the state security forces with the FPI for their own gain.

 The study revealed the FPI enjoyed legislative protection then.
 There was an attempt to disband it by the SBY administration.
 Gamawan Fauzi, the Minister of the Interior, studied ways to end FPI activity and disestablish the organization.
 However, piece of legislation at that time, Ormas Law (Law No. 17 of 2013), required that the disbanding process must be exhaustive and finally must be supported by a court decision.
 The regulation at the time prevented the government from easily disbanding an organization.
 Such a lengthy and exhaustive process made the disbandment process one that was no longer pursued.

 Over time, because of the state's uncertain future and its lack of control, the FPI's influence and actions grew.
 The FPI used Islamic jargon to further cement its influence.
 At its peak of power, there was a perception that "whoever is against the FPI was against Islam".
 Such a perception made the situation very difficult.